The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Boundary value problem for conformal infinity

-for $J(r):=(1-\tfrac{J}{2n}r^2)$.
-The polynomial type of $J(r)$ implies that one can explicitly compute the form Laplacian, especially the term $P^\prime$ in Equation \eqref{eq:FormLaplacian}.
-From now on we use the abbreviation $\beta:=n-2p$. \begin{lem} Let $(M,h)$ be an Einstein manifold, normalized by $Ric(h)=2\lambda(n-1)h$.
+The explicit formula of the metric \eqref{eq:EinsteinMetric} implies that one can explicitly compute the form Laplacian $\Delta^{g_+}$, especially the term $P^\prime$ in Equation \eqref{eq:FormLaplacian}. \begin{lem} Let $(M,h)$ be an Einstein manifold, normalized by $Ric(h)=2\lambda(n-1)h$.
 Then in the splitting \eqref{eq:Splitting}, it holds

 where

 \end{lem} \begin{bew} The explict formula for $h_r$, cf. \eqref{eq:EinsteinMetric}, leads to the explicit form of Equation \eqref{eq:FormLaplacian}.
 In more detail, we note

 for $\eta\in\Omega^p(M)$.
 Hence, we get on $p$-forms